 However, if you want to start a food business where you slaughter or prepare insects, produce sprouts or collect and supply mother's milk for babies, you must not use the registration form but must contact the DVFA by phone or writing.

-If you have a MitID/NemID, you can use the Danish language form, fill it in and send it electronically to the DVFA.
-The DVFA receives the information directly, and if your activities only require registration, you will in most cases receive an automatically generated answer that your activities are registered and you can begin your food business or activities relating to FCM immediately.
+Fill out the registration form and send it electronically to the DVFA.
+The DVFA receives the information directly, and if your activities only require registration, you will receive an automatically generated answer that your activities are registered and you can begin your food business or activities relating to FCM immediately.
+If your activities require approval, you will be contacted by the DVFA, who will visit your premises before an approval can be granted.

-The English language application form can be found here (virk.dk)
+Blanket to register as a food business - The English language application form (virk.dk)

 Read more on starting a business in Denmark here (danishbusinessauthority.dk)